-- 1.1 The Culture and Communities Committee is asked to: - 1.1.1 Note the performance of Edinburgh Leisure during 2018/19. - 1.1.2 Request that Edinburgh Leisure report quarterly to Culture and Communities Committee
+- 1.1 The Governance, Risk and Best Value Committee is asked to: - 1.1.1 Note the performance of Edinburgh Leisure during 2018/19. - 1.1.2 Note that Edinburgh Leisure will report annually to Culture and Communities Committee but Committee may request ad hoc reports if required.